kwabenasapong/openpldoc/manual/source/android.rst

 OpenLP gives you the ability to control your service from an Android based smartphone.
 The following tutorial will describe how to install and use the application.
 For this example we will be using a LG G2.
-Other Android smartphones or tablet may vary slightly in appearance.
+Other Android smartphones or tablets may vary slightly in appearance.

 Open the :guilabel:`Google Play Store` app and search for OpenLP, and you will find :guilabel:`OpenLP - Remote 2`.
 As an alternative use `this link